Earn While You Learn

 There are two ways to work as a student: as a student hourly employee or through Work Study.
-You can search and apply for all open positions in eWOLF.
+You can search for college student jobs and apply for all open positions in eWOLF.
 You can also ask any office or front desk on campus if they are hiring.

 Student Hourly Jobs

-To apply for Student hourly positions, you must be enrolled for at least six or more credit hours.
-During summer months, a student hourly can work without taking any classes as long as that student was enrolled with at least six (6) credit hours in proceeding spring term and enrolled for at least six (6) credit hours in upcoming fall term.
+To apply for student hourly positions, you must be enrolled for at least six or more credit hours.
+During the summer months, students working in hourly positions can work without taking any classes as long as the student was enrolled with at least six credit hours in the preceding spring term, and is enrolled for at least six credit hours in the upcoming fall term.

 Work Study Jobs